camunda/camunda-docs/docs/apis-tools/tasklist-api/tasklist-api-tutorial.md

 export class AppModule {}
 ```

 To check if everything is working as expected, run `yarn workspace api run start:dev` from the root folder on your terminal.
-You should observe a message similar to the one below:
+You will observe a message similar to the one below:

 ```sh
 [00:00:00 AM] Starting compilation in watch mode...